Babur in India: An emperor who loved the monsoon breeze but wasn’t impressed by the melons or grapes

 Babur’s birthplace, Ferghana, lies in modern Uzbekistan, but he hated the Uzbeks above all his enemies.
 His grave is in Afghanistan, but he railed against the untrustworthiness of Afghans.
 In India, where he died, he is known as a Mughal, Persian for Mongol, but he wrote, “Havoc and destruction have always emanated from the Mughal nation”.
 He thought of himself as a Turk, but to call him that today is to link him in peoples’ minds to West Asia, which he never visited.
 The identification of countries with ethnic or religious groups is the source of great confusion, doubly so when one maps a time before nation-states existed onto current borders.

 Uzbekistan has adopted Babur as a national hero.
 Two statues of the emperor stand in Andijan, his poetry is admired, his exploits well known.
-This belated recognition would have gratified a man wh ovalued history’s judgment: “In the end, only qualities survive a person in this world.
+This belated recognition would have gratified a man who valued history’s judgment: “In the end, only qualities survive a person in this world.
 Anyone who has a modicum of intelligence will take steps so that he will not be ill spoken of afterward… The wise have said that a good memory is a second life.”

 In India, though, Babur gets a pretty bad press, even though he and his immediate heirs, remain household names centuries after their deaths.
 Babur, Humayun, Akbar, Jehangir, Shah Jahan, Aurangzeb: it is hard to find another instance anywhere of six such exceptional individuals ruling a large kingdom in succession.
 The Mughals were the last Muslim kings to control North India, but in the popular imagination, Muslim sovereignty in Delhi is synonymous with the dynasty, an acknowledgement that its achievements far outstripped those of its predecessors.